department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/sgli.md

 Yes.
 You can choose your level of coverage or even refuse coverage completely.
 You can also choose your beneficiaries (the people you pick to get the money from your life insurance policy if you die) and change them as needed.

-**To change your beneficiaries—or to reduce, turn down, or restore SGLI coverage:**
+#### How to change your beneficiaries—or to reduce, turn down, or restore SGLI coverage

-**If you’re a member of the Army, Navy, Air Force, or Marines,** <br> please submit your changes online through the SGLI Online Enrollment System (SOES).
+**If you’re a member of the Army, Navy, Air Force, or Marines,** please submit your changes online through the SGLI Online Enrollment System (SOES).
 To access SOES:

 <ol class="process" markdown="1">
   <li class="process-step list-one">